-The Bank is implementing a new core banking system, which entails installation of a new software and hardware system in the Bank.
-The Bank is providing appropriate training in the new system to all staff members to ensure that the new core banking system is set up and appropriately managed.
+The Bank has implemented a new core banking system in the year 2022.
+Appropriate training are provided to all staff members to ensure that the new core banking system is appropriately managed.

 The Bank has a Business Continuity Policy ('BCP') in place to maintain the Bank functions in the event of a disaster and no access to bank premises.
+This is a cloud-based system.